EmCat2000/manual/content/06-procedures-as-data/index.md

 generally be a variable whose *value* is a script.

 The run and call blocks have arrowheads at the end that can be used to open slots for inputs to the called procedures.
-How does Snap*!* know where to use those inputs?
-If the called procedure (block or script) has empty input slots, Snap*!* “does the right thing.”
+How does [Snap]{.snap} know where to use those inputs?
+If the called procedure (block or script) has empty input slots, [Snap]{.snap} “does the right thing.”
 This has several possible meanings:

 1. If the number of empty
-slots\index{empty input slots, filling} is exactly equal to the number of inputs provided, then Snap*!* fills the empty slots from left to
+slots\index{empty input slots, filling} is exactly equal to the number of inputs provided, then [Snap]{.snap} fills the empty slots from left to
 right:

 ![image711.png](assets/image711.png) <!--  style="width:3.44792in;height:0.34406in" / -->

-2. If exactly one input is provided, Snap*!* will fill any number of empty slots with it:
+2. If exactly one input is provided, [Snap]{.snap} will fill any number of empty slots with it:

 ![image712.png](assets/image712.png) <!--  style="width:2.80208in;height:0.30694in" / -->

-3. Otherwise, Snap*!* won’t fill any slots, because the user’s intention is unclear.
+3. Otherwise, [Snap]{.snap} won’t fill any slots, because the user’s intention is unclear.

 If the user wants to override these rules, the solution is to use a ring